 November 18, 2021

-Solar panel manufacturers make their systems as tough as possible since they’re constantly exposed to elements.
-Solar panels are durable enough to withstand a hurricane among other tough conditions.
+Solar panel manufacturers make their systems as tough as possible because they’re constantly exposed to the elements.
+Solar panels are durable enough to withstand a hurricane, among other rough conditions.

-The good news is that you generally don’t have to worry about hurricane winds, rain, or hail ruining or damaging your solar panels since they’re built to be resilient.
-But you’ll need to take some necessary precautions before any tropical storms hit.
+The good news is that you generally don’t have to worry about hurricane winds, rain or hail ruining or damaging your solar panels because they’re built to be resilient.
+But you’ll need to take some precautions before any tropical storms hit.

 How Durable Are Solar Panels?

-Solar panels might seem fragile since some are made of glass, but high-quality, thick tempered glass is actually quite strong.
+Solar panels might seem fragile because some are made of glass, but high-quality, thick tempered glass is actually quite strong.

-However, solar panels made of monocrystalline silicon are much more common and have greater durability overall.
+However, solar panels made of monocrystalline silicon are much more common and more durable overall.
 Monocrystalline silicon is made by melting pure silicon and forming it into bars, then cutting it into wafers.
-The purer the silicon, the more efficient your solar panels are.
+The purer the silicon is, the more efficient your solar panels are.

-SunPower solar panels are made of monocrystalline silicon and have a solid copper backing and thick connectors, making them more durable than any other solar panel in the world.
-Solar panels from SunPower also boast the lowest degradation rate, and thus a longer lifespan.
+SunPower solar panels are made of monocrystalline silicon, which makes them more durable than any other solar panel in the world.
+Solar panels from SunPower also boast the lowest degradation rate and thus have a long life span.

-Manufacturers also rigorously test their products and pursue third-party verification to ensure their solar panels can withstand a hurricane and its toughest conditions including high-force winds, large hail, and heavy rain.
+Manufacturers also rigorously test their products and pursue third-party verification to ensure their solar panels can withstand a hurricane and its worst conditions, including high-force winds, large hail and heavy rain.